bcgov/developer.connect/web/site/CODE_OF_CONDUCT.md

-# Code of Conduct - SBC API Gateway
+# Code of Conduct - SBC Developer Site

 ## Our Pledge